Microsoft Negotiations

 Below, we cover each briefly, with tips on negotiation angles:

 • Microsoft Defender (E5 Security Add-ons): Many organizations want E5โ€™s advanced security and compliance features, but not necessarily the full E5 bundle for all users.
 Microsoftโ€™s approach here is flexible: you can purchase Microsoft 365 E5 Security or E5 Compliance add-on licenses for users on E3.
-These add-ons effectively give E3 users the security components of E5 (like Defender for Endpoint, Defender for Identity, Cloud App Security, Purview compliance solutions, etc.) without the other E5 features like audio conferencing, Power BI, etc. Negotiating these can be fruitful because Microsoft counts them toward your E5 adoption.
-If youโ€™re not ready to go all-E5, you can say: โ€œWeโ€™ll license 5,000 users with E3 + E5 Security add-on instead of full E5; since thatโ€™s a significant investment in Microsoftโ€™s security stack, we expect strong pricing on those add-ons.โ€ Generally, E5 Security add-ons might be discounted similarly to E5 licenses in percentage terms if bought at scale.
+These add-ons effectively provide E3 users with the security components of E5 (such as Defender for Endpoint, Defender for Identity, Cloud App Security, and Purview compliance solutions) without the other E5 features, including audio conferencing and Power BI.
+Negotiating these can be fruitful because Microsoft counts them toward your E5 adoption.
+If youโ€™re not ready to go all-in on E5, you can say: โ€œWeโ€™ll license 5,000 users with E3 + E5 Security add-on instead of full E5; since thatโ€™s a significant investment in Microsoftโ€™s security stack, we expect strong pricing on those add-ons.โ€ Generally, E5 Security add-ons may be discounted similarly to E5 licenses in percentage terms if purchased in bulk.
 Use the existence of third-party security tools as leverage: for instance, โ€œWe are evaluating CrowdStrike vs. Defender for Endpoint โ€“ the costs will influence our decision.โ€ Microsoft might respond with aggressive pricing or even funding for deployment to sway you to their Defender suite.
 Also, if you do buy any of these add-ons, ensure they co-term and co-terminate with your primary licenses for simplicity, and negotiate flexibility to swap.
-E.g. if you later upgrade a user to full E5, you shouldnโ€™t pay for the separate add-on on top (this usually is handled by prorating or converting the SKU).
+E.g., if you later upgrade a user to full E5, you shouldnโ€™t pay for the separate add-on on top (this usually is handled by prorating or converting the SKU).
 In summary, treat security add-ons as either a stepping stone to E5 (which Microsoft likes, so leverage that for discounts) or as a point to negotiate if youโ€™re forgoing E5 (โ€œWeโ€™re sticking with E3 and just Defender ATP โ€“ since weโ€™re not doing E5, give us a break on the Defender price or we might choose a competitor.โ€).
 Microsoftโ€™s willingness to deal is often high in security because they want to beat competitors like Palo Alto, Zscaler, etc., and they know once youโ€™re using their security stack, youโ€™re more likely to eventually upgrade to E5.

 Microsoft may consider such logic if it results in a full E5 upgrade.
 If you remain on E3 + add-on, consider negotiating a volume discount on the Phone add-on or leveraging alternative telephony options (Direct Routing with a third-party SBC, etc., which might be cheaper for calls).
-Microsoft might not lower the license fee easily, but they could provide calling credits, free Communication Credits, or deployment assistance to sweeten the pot.
-Also inquire about any promotions โ€“ in the past, Microsoft had promotions for free Audio Conferencing and occasionally incentivized Voice adoption.
-In 2025, check if any concession is offered to existing EA customers to ease into the new pricing (Microsoft sometimes gives a renewal price hold for one term).
+Microsoft might not lower the license fee easily, but it could provide calling credits, free Communication Credits, or deployment assistance to sweeten the pot.
+Also, inquire about any promotions โ€“ in the past, Microsoft had promotions for free Audio Conferencing and occasionally incentivized Voice adoption.
+In 2025, check if any concessions are offered to existing EA customers to ease the transition to the new pricing (Microsoft sometimes offers a renewal price hold for one term).
 As always, ensure any special pricing or cap on the new Teams Phone pricing is documented.
 If Microsoft doesnโ€™t meet your needs, Telephony is one area where you can use another provider (since Teams supports Direct Routing & Operator Connect).
 That real possibility keeps Microsoft motivated to negotiate on Teams Phone elements.

 In all cases with add-ons, take a holistic view.
 It might be better to negotiate a bigger discount on the whole E5 suite than to bargain each add-on separately.